Exploring the Top Tourist Places Near Haridwar within 200 km

 Stroll around small eateries and shops nearby

-Enjoy the ropeway ride for an aerial view - Our Tip: Mornings are quieter.
-We once reached early and had the pool almost to ourselves — by noon it was packed!
+• Our Tip: Mornings are quieter.
+Reach early and have the pool almost to yourselves — by noon it will be packed!

 E).
 Heritage, Forts & Offbeat Villages